mrG7/mozvr-site/contents/posts/making-sechelt/index.md

 project-source: http://github.io/MozVR/sechelt
 splash: post-splash.jpg
 thumb: post-thumb.png
 intro: A collaboration with Ricardo Cabello of Three.js.
 Inspired by the coastline of British Columbia and the work of Roy Henry Vickers.
 Created with Cinema 4D, Three.js.
-Inspired by the coastline of British Columbia and the work of Roy Henry Vickers.
-Created with Cinema 4D, Three.js.
 author: joshcarpenter
 ---